Posts

 I am attempting to solve a homework problem that asks me to write a helper function to use in a later problem.
 I have gotten 95% of the way there with this function, written in Standard ML:

-Challenge Write a recursive function in SML that accepts one i: int argument and returns a list of Fibonacci numbers of length i.
+Write a recursive function in SML that accepts one

 Second Draft: Jan 17 2023